raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step05.md

 The Raspberry Pi computers are wonderfully diverse in what they can do.
 Among the many applications they can be used for, robotics is one of the most exciting and powerful uses of a Raspberry Pi.

-Each model of the Raspberry Pi has a set of general-purpose input/output (GPIO) pins that are a really useful feature for connecting and communicating with all manner of electronic components.
+Each model of the Raspberry Pi has a set of general-purpose input/output (GPIO) pins, which are a really useful feature for connecting and communicating with all manner of electronic components.
 These pins are a physical interface between the Raspberry Pi and the outside world and are located along the top edge of the board.
 Using the pins, you can program the Raspberry Pi to switch components on and off (output), or receive data from sensors and switches (input).

 ![The GPIO pins on a Raspberry Pi 4 with a 40 pin header](images/1_5-gpio-pins-raspberry-pi-4-40-header.jpg)

 #### Raspberry Pi models

 Most models of the Raspberry Pi have a 40 pin header as shown in the image above.
 Of the 40 pins, 26 are GPIO pins and the others are power or ground pins (plus two ID EEPROM pins which you should not play with unless you know your stuff!).
 Any of the GPIO pins can be designated (in software) as an input or output pin and used for a wide range of purposes - whether it is turning on an LED, driving a motor or sending data to another device, the possibilities are almost endless!

 Early models of the Raspberry Pi A and B compromise of a shorter header of 26 pins, as shown below.